 We have a long history of working with and around epoxies daily.
 As builders and epoxy manufacturers, we’ve had a much higher risk of exposure to epoxy than the average builder or casual epoxy user.
-Through our own experience and the experience of other builders, we can estimate the likelihood of health problems from handling WEST SYSTEM resins and hardeners.
+Through our own experience and the experience of other builders, we can estimate the likelihood of health effects from handling WEST SYSTEM resins and hardeners.

-The following are the most common health problems stemming from epoxy use.
+The following are the most common health effects stemming from epoxy use.
 Nearly all of us can prevent these problems.
 The majority of those who do develop a health problem can continue using epoxy with adequate precautions.

 Fewer than 10% of epoxy users react when overexposed to epoxy resin or hardener.
 The most common reaction is contact dermatitis or skin inflammation.
 Both epoxy resin and hardener can cause acute contact dermatitis.
 Discomfort can be severe but usually disappears after stopping contact with the irritant.
 Repeated skin contact with resins and hardeners may also cause chronic contact dermatitis, which is usually milder but longer lasting.
 If left untreated for long periods it can progress to eczema, a form of dermatitis that can include swelling, blisters, and itching.
 Partially cured epoxy sanding dust, if allowed to settle on the skin, can also lead to contact dermatitis.

 Allergic Dermatitis (Sensitization)

-Allergic dermatitis is a more serious problem, but less than 2% of epoxy users are likely to get it.
+Allergic dermatitis one of the more serious health effects, but less than 2% of epoxy users are likely to get it.
 Allergic dermatitis is when the body overreacts to an allergen.
 Sensitization is the condition of being allergic to a substance.
 Your immune system and the degree and frequency of exposure to epoxy affect your chance of becoming sensitized.
 You are most susceptible if you have been grossly overexposed to epoxy or if you are inherently sensitized or allergic to a component of epoxy.
 You are also more susceptible if you have fair skin, if you’ve already been exposed to other sensitizing substances, or if you have hay fever, other allergies or are under stress.